Woolsey Fire: Impacts

 Many of the public and private parks and trails within the Santa Monica Mountains National Recreation Area were closed indefinitely as damage due to the fire was being evaluated and necessary remediation measures were put in place.
 Closures included Malibu Creek State Park and Zuma Beach.
 Property owned by the federal government within the national recreation area includes some developed parks and large undeveloped tracts of land.
-The fire caused trails to be shut for months as 88% of the federal parkland was burned.
+The fire caused trails to be shut for months as 88 percent of the federal parkland was burned.
 The fire created a challenge to native plants as black mustard with bright yellow flowers quickly established itself post-fire.
 Thirteen mountain lions with radio collars were within the fire area according to National Park Service researchers.
+One, P-74, was killed by the fire, while another, P-64, was found dead and with burnt paws shortly after.
 Repairs were needed to the Ventura Freeway at the proposed location of the Wallis Annenberg Wildlife Crossing designed to benefit the mountain lions.

 Two people were found dead in a vehicle on Mulholland Highway in Malibu.
 Emergency personnel were unable to reach the victims when a report of a critical burn victim was relayed, due to downed power lines.
-On Tuesday November 13, a third victim was discovered in the 32000 block of Lobo Canyon Road in Agoura Hills.
+On Tuesday, November 13, a third victim was discovered in the 32000 block of Lobo Canyon Road in Agoura Hills.
 The Los Angeles County Sheriff's Department announced on January 22, 2019, that charred human remains had been found in the burn area in Malibu and that homicide detectives were trying to determine if the victim had been killed in the flames or had met with foul play.